How to Run a Successful Tag up Meeting

 Let’s expand on that last point a little.
 If you’re working with a team that cares about data – regardless of if you’re more data informed or data driven – you’ll want to make sure you come correct to your tag up meetings.
 That means presenting everything you need, and showing it in the most efficient possible way.

-If you know that you need to present on progress to your goal, it’s extremely helpful if you can show a clear, attention-grabbing Gantt chart or timeline with the milestones and task due dates already filled in and obvious.
+If you know that you need to present on progress to your goal, it’s extremely helpful if you can show a clear, attention-grabbing Timeline or Gantt chart with the milestones and task due dates already filled in.

 If you meeting is more focused on a hand off of a set of items from one person or team to another, a Kanban board might be a more effective way to present that information, because you’ll be able to clearly see what stage each item is currently in, and where you can expect it to move next, so stakeholders will always be obvious.